feathersjs/docs/SECURITY.md

 - Events are sent by default to any client listening for that event.
 Lock down any private events that should not be broadcast by adding [filters](http://docs.feathersjs.com/real-time/filtering.html).
 Feathers authentication does this for all auth services by default.
 - JSON Web Tokens (JWT's) are only signed, they are **not** encrypted.
 Therefore, the payload can be examined on the client.
 This is by design. **DO NOT** put anything that should be private in the JWT `payload` unless you encrypt it first.
 - Don't use a weak `secret` for you token service.
 The generator creates a strong one for you automatically.
 No need to change it.
+- Use hooks to check security roles to make sure users only have access to data they should access.
+We've provided some [built in authorization hooks](http://docs.feathersjs.com/authorization/bundled-hooks.html) to make this process easier (many of which are added by default to a generated app).

 ## Some of technologies we employ